 Apprenticeships and Traineeships

 An apprenticeship involves full-time or part-time work with an employer who provides an opportunity to learn all aspects of a trade.
-Training is competency-based, meaning you finish your training once you have reached a certain skill level and be awarded a nationally recognised qualification.
+Training is competency-based, meaning you finish your training once you have reached a certain skill level and are awarded a nationally recognised qualification.

 Benefits of an Apprenticeship

-• earn a wage while you train
+• Earn a wage while you train

-• learn on the job skills combined with off the job training
+• Learn on the job skills combined with off the job training

-• receive a nationally recognised qualification
+• Receive a nationally recognised qualification

-• start a valuable step towards a rewarding career.
+• Start a valuable step towards a rewarding career.

-The South Regional TAFE provides training for both Trainees and Apprentices.
+South Regional TAFE provides training for both Trainees and Apprentices.
 Structured training is combined with practical experience formalised in a contract with an employer.